-All members of the Team Wales shooting team, wherever possible, were a great support to each other at the ranges during competition and off the ranges at the village producing a great team atmosphere.
+All members of the Team Wales shooting team, wherever possible, were a great support to each other at the ranges during competition and off the ranges at the hotel.

-Gold Coast 2018 was a success for Shooting Team Wales in exceeding the goals set by Sport Wales and the WTSF executive (two medals).
-The shooting section of Team Wales performed excellently giving 100% effort at all times.

-My thanks for an excellent performance go to our shooting athletes who contributed to this outcome and to the Sport Wales team at SWNC Cardiff, ably led by Malcolm Zaple and Wayne Jenkins.
-Also Jane James, Joy Bringer and the World class Sports Science/Medical dept at Sport Wales without whom, we would not have been able to properly prepare our athletes and coaches for these important competitions.
+Gold Coast CSF 2018 was a success for Team Wales in obtaining the goals set by the WTSF executive (two medals).
+The shooting section of Team Wales performed very well giving 100% effort at all times.
+My thanks go to our shooting athletes who contributed to this outcome, an excellent effort, also to Sport Wales team at SWNC Cardiff without whom, we would not have been able to properly prepare our athletes and coaches for these important competitions.

+One of the CSF2018 International Technical Officials, Paul Gumn had been appointed Chairman of the Rifle Jury and it was pleasing to see the recognition of his professionalism by his selection to this important position by GC2018.

 I must thank Paul Donovan for his unstinting work prior to and during the event.
-Michael Gross Sport Wales & University of South Wales, who worked hard for the team in support over the last four years.
-I also thank my coaches Martin Watkins, Richard Stepney, Steve Pengelly and Steve Downes for their full unstinting support and assistance over the last four years.
-One of the GC2018 International Technical Officials, Paul Gumn was appointed Chairman of the Rifle Jury and it was pleasing to see the recognition of his professionalism by his selection to this important position by GC2018.
+Michael Gross Sport Wales & University of South Wales, who worked hard for the team in support prior to and during the Commonwealth Shooting Championships.

+I also thank my coaches Martin Watkins, Richard Stepney, Steve Pengelly and Steve Downes for their full unstinting support and assistance over the last three years.

+RGEDA

 Wm.
 John Dallimore.
-Welsh Target Shooting Federation Shooting Team Manager Gold Coast 2018 Commonwealth Games
+Welsh Target Shooting Federation Team Manager CSF 2018 Commonwealth Shooting Championship Team Leader Gold Coast 2018 Commonwealth Games